PERFECT047/My-Blog-Web-App/README.md

 # My-Blog-Web-App
-Blogging Website with API in repo (My-Blog-Web-API).
+Blogging Website with API in repo (My-Blog-API).

 POST - To make a new post in the blogging website